chnm/relec-website/content/blog/2021-12-01-plymouth-brethren.md

 ---
 title: "Schedule Spotlight: Plymouth Brethren"
 author: Caroline Greer
-date: 2021-10-04
+date: 2021-12-01
-draft: true
+draft: false
 abstract: "This Plymouth Brethen schedule included a handwritten note located on the back of the document.
 This note included the name of a woman who owned the house where the congregation met.
 With some online digging, we learn more about this woman here.
 image: "/blog-img/bowershall2.jpeg"
-imagealt: The handwritten note located on the back of the schedule.
-The note reads "Hall owned individually by a sister, Lois Bowers, 2nd story above store and dwelling.
-Opening, gladly, for someone with truth to come and feed the little flock here; also for a work of evangelist, this being a stronghold for Universalists and the Holiness workers."
+imagealt: "The handwritten note located on the back of the schedule.
+The note reads in part 'Hall owned individually by a sister, Lois Bowers, 2nd story above store and dwelling.
+Opening, gladly, for someone with truth to come and feed the little flock here; also for a work of evangelist, this being a stronghold for Universalists and the Holiness workers.'"
 ---

-As we've written about before in other blog posts at Religious Ecologies, seeing women’s names documented in Census schedules is rare - and therefore, worth noting.
+As we've written about before in other blog posts at *Religious Ecologies*, seeing women’s names documented in Census schedules is rare - and therefore, worth noting.
 Though many denominations documented more female members than male, the pastor names are often men’s names, and few other names appear on the schedule.
 However, in this specific schedule, the person who filled out the information added a note on the back of the piece of paper.
 With this note, we get the name of an important woman in a Plymouth Brethren congregation in a small town in Georgia, and can learn more about her.

 In the early nineteenth century, John Nelson Darby, a strict Calvinist and premillennialist, helped found the Plymouth Brethren denomination.
 Darby, an Anglo-Irish clergyman, broke from the Church of Ireland after serving as a country curate, and his Plymouth Brethren grew as a separatist movement in Ireland and Britain, and later in continental Europe.
 A further split in 1848 formed the Open and Exclusive Brethren, and the Plymouth Brethren are part of the Open Brethren tradition.
 The name Plymouth Brethren came from a meeting formed in Plymouth, England in 1831, which Darby attended.
 Darby emphasized a separation of Brethren from society and worldly activities.
 Darby traveled to North America in the 1860s and 1870s, bringing along his dispensational premillennialism beliefs and emphasis on prophecy and focus on scripture.
 Other emigrant Plymouth Brethren further established the movement in the United States in following decades.